 Additionally, the company must inform the person concerned of the:

-Law 25 Provisions That Enter Into Force in September 2024
+Law 25 Provisions That Entered Into Force in September 2024

-An additional aspect of Quebec’s Law 25 becomes effective as of Sept.
+An additional aspect of Quebec’s Law 25 became effective as of Sept.
 22, 2024, which involves consumers’ right to data portability.

-Specifically, businesses will have to start following these guidelines, as outlined in Section 27:
+Specifically, businesses have to follow these guidelines, as outlined in Section 27:

 “Unless doing so raises serious practical difficulties, computerized personal information collected from the applicant, and not created or inferred using personal information concerning him, must, at his request, be communicated to him in a structured, commonly used technological format.
 The information must also be communicated, at the applicant’s request, to any person or body authorized by law to collect such information.”

-If your business is impacted by Quebec’s Law 25, you have around one year to develop an appropriate protocol for providing consumers with a portable copy of their personal data.
+If your business is impacted by Quebec’s Law 25, develop an appropriate protocol for providing consumers with a portable copy of their personal data.

 How Can Termly Help With Data Privacy Compliance?